bradygaster/Contoso.Monitoring/docs/04-run-blazor-web-app.md

 The Web App will use an Orleans client to connect to the underlying silo running on `localhost`.
 The `Contoso.Monitoring.Sensors.Temperature` project uses the same technique to facilitate this connectivity, so you'll copy the `ContosoMonitoringClientService.cs` file from the `Contoso.Monitoring.Sensors.Temperature` project into the `Contoso.Monitoring.Web` project.
 Complete the following steps to perform this task.

 1. First, make a new folder in the `Contoso.Monitoring.Web` project named `Services`.
-1. Copy the `ContosoMonitoringClientService.cs` file from the `Contoso.Monitoring.Sensors.Temperature` project into the `Services` folderr in the `Contoso.Monitoring.Web` project.
+1. Copy the `ContosoMonitoringClientService.cs` file from the `Contoso.Monitoring.Sensors.Temperature` project into the `Services` folder in the `Contoso.Monitoring.Web` project.
 1. Open the `ContosoMonitoringClientService.cs` file you just copied into the `Contoso.Monitoring.Web/Services` folder and add the `GetMonitoredAreas` method into the `ContosoMonitoringClientService` class.

     > Note: make sure you do this in the `Contoso.Monitoring.Web` project and **not** in the `Contoso.Monitoring.Sensors.Temperature` project.